 Silence is the key word, because Torqeedo are the market leaders in small electric outboard motors.
 Torqeedo is now easily the fastest growing UK outboard supplier, simply because they offer a very advanced outboard engine package.
 Therefore Torqeedo's total global sales are increasing year on year, especially with their ever-popular 4hp Torqeedo Travel 1003S motor.

 Electric trolling motors have been around for years, however Torqeedo have developed their electric outboard motor engines to the point where they are now direct competitors to traditional petrol driven outboard engines.

-Another - often overlooked - advantage of the Torqeedo is the minimal (almost zero) running cost and no annual servicing cost (something that is always greatly appreciated here in Yorkshire).
+Another - often overlooked - advantage of the Torqeedo is the minimal (almost zero) running cost and no annual servicing cost - a factor that is always greatly appreciated here in Yorkshire.

 Torqeedo's are both environmental friendly and very user friendly.
 Therefore our more sophisticated customers for outboard engines (do we have any other type of customer?) always love all aspects of these well-built German made electric outboard engines.
 Therefore we here at Pennine Marine think Torqeedo is the one outboard engine manufacturer to watch out for in the future.

 Pennine Marine has only very limited experience of these Chinese made engines.
 These Hidea outboard engine are no longer being imported into the UK - which frankly does not surprise us!
 We can however service them for customers who are "in distress"

 Pennine Marine has only had limited experience of these Chinese made outboard engines.